 Here are some steps you can take to prepare for and respond to these types of situations:

-While your status as a transracial adoptive family in no way obligates you to be the “face of adoption,” you do have an opportunity to educate others about adoption and the issues that transracial adoptees face.
+- While raising an adopted child of another race in no way obligates you to be the “face of adoption,” you do have an opportunity to educate others about adoption and the issues that transracial adoptees face.
 While it is not your job to explain adoption to every stranger you meet, also recognize that some people who ask questions are genuinely interested in the topic of adoption and want to know more.
 If you feel like sharing your adoption story, do so — and be proud knowing that hopefully, the next time they see a multicultural family, they will be more knowledgeable.

 As transracial adoption becomes increasingly common in the United States, more research, resources and support networks are emerging for multiracial families.
 If you are raising a child of another race, consider the following educational resources: